AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 This is because 1.0 x 10\ :sup:`15` isn't
 directly representable on this machine, so it has to be modified to a value that is actually representable (on the machine).
-This modification can be made visible with the :ada:`'Machine (X)` attribute, which returns a version of :ada:`X` that is representable on the target machine.
+This modification can be made visible with the :ada:`Machine (X)` attribute, which returns a version of :ada:`X` that is representable on the target machine.
 This modification is performed by rounding or truncating :ada:`X` to either one of the adjacent machine numbers for the specific floating-point type of :ada:`X`.
 (Of course, if